Llandy3d/sway-on-ubuntu/docs/index.md

 # Sway on Ubuntu

+There is now a repo available for sway v1.7 on Ubuntu 22.04 development.
+[Ubuntu Sway](https://launchpad.net/~ubuntu-sway/+archive/ubuntu/stable)
+The instruction on setting up via the ppa can be found [here](img/ppa_sway-on-ubuntu.md) but read the guide below before diving in.

 Installation guide for the latest [sway](https://swaywm.org) version on Ubuntu 20.04

 Source can be found on [github](https://github.com/Llandy3d/sway-on-ubuntu)